By Dina Eliash Robinson

 Warning!
 Big Ag has lied to us about Toxins in Food

 Protect Yourself and Your Family!
-Identify and Avoid Toxins in Food
+Identify and Learn How to Avoid Toxins in Food

 We are inviting you to join the growing number of consumers who are no longer content to live defensively, and who are tired of rummaging for safe and nutritious foods on supermarket shelves booby-trapped with additive-laden products pretending to be edible.